ABOUT HYPOCHONDRIA THERAPY

 - Medications – Antidepressants or anti-anxiety drugs are sometimes used if a person with these disorders also has a mood or anxiety disorder.

-SELF-CARE FOR HYPOCHONDRIA AND ILLNESS ANXIETY DISORDER
+OTHER OPTIONS FOR HYPOCHONDRIA AND ILLNESS ANXIETY DISORDER

 - Stick to your treatment plan to help prevent relapses or worsening of symptoms – Take medications as directed.
 Keep therapy appointments.
 Consistency can make a big difference, especially when it comes to taking your medication.
 Don’t give up if treatment doesn’t work quickly/remind yourself it takes time.
 Facing your fears can be difficult, but treatment can help you feel like you’re not a hostage to your symptoms.